Acacia torringtonensis

-Acacia torringtonensis is a shrub belonging to the genus Acacia and the subgenus Phyllodineae native to eastern Australia.
+Acacia torringtonensis is a species of flowering plant in the family Fabaceae and is endemic to a small area in northern New South Wales in Australia.
+It is an erect or spreading shrub with crowded, linear to narrowly elliptic phyllodes and spherical head of yellow to bright yellow flowers.

 Description

 The shrub typically grows to a height of 0.6 to 2 m and has an erect or spreading habit.
 It has smooth, grey to black–coloured bark on the main trunk and limbs with terete, densely hair branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen phyllodes appear whorled or in clusters and have a linear to narrowly elliptic shape and are usually slightly curved or less frequently straight.
 The subglaucous and hairy phyllodes have a length of 1 to 2.5 cm and a width of 1 to 2 mm and become longitudinally wrinkled as they dry.
 It blooms between August and September producing yellow flowers.
 The inflorescences appear in groups of one to three on an axillary axis, the spherical flower-heads have a diameter of 7 to 10 mm and contain 30 to 40 yellow or bright yellow flowers.
 After flowering hairy and leathery seed pods form that are flat but also strongly curved or twisted and have straight sides but can be slightly constricted between the seeds. the pods are 3 to 9 cm in length and have a width of 4 to 6 mm with the seeds arranged longitudinally inside.
 The shiny black seeds have an oblong to elliptical shape with a length of 4 to 5 mm and a clavate aril.